davide-marino00/PBI_DOCS/refac.md

 			        , 0
 			    )
 ```
-- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column called 'CC_ActiveEmployees' in a data table named 'vw_missing_timesheet'.
+- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column named 'CC_ActiveEmployees' in a data model, specifically within a table called `vw_missing_timesheet`.
 Here's a breakdown of what it does in simple business terms:

 1. **Purpose**: The expression determines whether an employee is considered "active" based on their contract dates.

 2. **Conditions Checked**:
-   - **Start Date Check**: It first checks if the date in the column 'ShortDate' is on or after the 'ContractStartDate'.
-This means the employee's contract has started.
+   - **Start Date Check**: It first checks if the date in the column `ShortDate` is on or after the employee's `ContractStartDate`.
+This means the employee's contract must have started before or on this date for them to be considered active.
-   - **End Date Check**: Next, it checks if the 'ShortDate' is on or before the 'ContractEndDate'.
-This means the employee's contract is still valid.
-However, if the 'ContractEndDate' is blank (meaning the employee has no end date specified), the employee is still considered active.
+   - **End Date Check**: Next, it checks if the `ShortDate` is on or before the `ContractEndDate`.
+If the `ContractEndDate` is blank (meaning the employee's contract does not have an end date), the employee is still considered active.

 3. **Output**:
-   - If both conditions are met (the date is within the contract period or the end date is blank), the expression returns a value of **1**, indicating that the employee is active.
+   - If both conditions are met (the date is within the contract period or the contract has no end date), the expression returns a value of `1`, indicating that the employee is active.
-   - If either condition is not met, it returns **0**, indicating that the employee is not active.
+   - If either condition is not met, it returns a value of `0`, indicating that the employee is not active.

 In summary, this DAX expression effectively flags employees as active (1) or inactive (0) based on whether the current date falls within their contract period or if they have an ongoing contract without an end date.
 This helps in identifying which employees are currently active based on their contractual agreements.

 **`IncompleteFlag`** (`string`)

-- **Description:** The 'IncompleteFlag' column indicates whether a timesheet entry is incomplete, represented as a string value, to assist in identifying records that require further attention in the 'vw_missing_timesheet' table.
+- **Description:** The 'IncompleteFlag' column indicates whether a timesheet entry is incomplete, represented as a string value, to assist in identifying records that require further attention in the 'vw_missing_timesheet' view.
 - **DAX Expression:**
 ```dax
 if(vw_missing_timesheet[MissingHours] < 0, 1, 0)
 ```
-- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column called 'IncompleteFlag' in a data table named `vw_missing_timesheet`.

-Here's what it does in simple terms:
+- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column called 'IncompleteFlag' in a data model.
+Here's what it does in simple business terms:

-- It checks the value in the column `MissingHours` for each row in the `vw_missing_timesheet` table.
+- The expression checks the value in the 'MissingHours' column of the 'vw_missing_timesheet' table.
-- If the value of `MissingHours` is less than 0, it means that there are negative missing hours, which could indicate an issue or an incomplete record.
+- If the value of 'MissingHours' is less than 0, it means that there is an issue (for example, it could indicate that there are negative hours reported, which is not valid).
-- In this case, the expression will return a value of 1, signaling that the record is flagged as incomplete.
+- In this case, the expression returns a value of 1, which can be interpreted as a flag indicating that the entry is incomplete or problematic.
-- If the value of `MissingHours` is 0 or greater, the expression will return a value of 0, indicating that the record is complete or does not have any missing hours.
+- If the value of 'MissingHours' is 0 or greater, the expression returns a value of 0, indicating that there is no issue with that entry.

-In summary, this expression effectively flags records as incomplete (1) or complete (0) based on whether the `MissingHours` value is negative.
+In summary, this expression helps identify entries in the dataset that have negative missing hours, marking them as incomplete or problematic with a flag of 1, while marking all other entries as complete with a flag of 0.

 **`MAIN_UNIT`** (`string`)

-- **Description:** The 'MAIN_UNIT' column identifies the primary organizational unit associated with each entry in the 'vw_missing_timesheet' table, facilitating the tracking and management of timesheet discrepancies by unit.
+- **Description:** The 'MAIN_UNIT' column identifies the primary organizational unit associated with each entry in the 'vw_missing_timesheet' table, facilitating the tracking and management of timesheet submissions by unit.
 - **DAX Expression:**
 ```dax
 IF(